Cinnamon Streusel Apple Bread

 Ingredients needed

 - Sugar.
 Regular granulated white sugar is used for the cake and for the topping.
+You could use brown sugar, but it may overwhelm the apple flavor.

 - Apple.
 We’ll talk more apple details below.
 Personally, honeycrisp apples are my favorite for any recipe.